 The only things I paid for in Taiwan was my bus tour around Taroko Gorge ($7.92) and my minivan tour of the Lotus Pond temples ($4), making my activities budget extremely low for my four weeks of travel.

-While I limited most of my activities to free things, like hiking, prioritising museums with free entry, and wandering through markets on foot, Viator does list several budget tours that receive exceptional reviews.
+While I limited most of my activities to free things, like hiking, prioritising museums with free entry, and wandering through markets on foot, Get Your Guide does list several budget tours that receive exceptional reviews.

-I definitely want to jump on this Taipei street food tour ($18), as Taiwanese food is one of the most underrated cuisines on the planet and I’ve always wanted to delve deeper into the food scene.
+I definitely want to jump on this Taipei street food tour ($46), as Taiwanese food is one of the most underrated cuisines on the planet and I’ve always wanted to delve deeper into the food scene.
 This one introduces you to 10 new dishes!
-I also love the sound of this Taroko Gorge tour ($33), too.
+I also love the sound of Beitou Hotsprings and Yangmingshan Volcano Tour ($147), too.
 If you’re not confident on scooters, having somebody else show you around and explain the significance of the different trails is a great way to explore one of the prettiest parts of Taiwan.
-Finally, I’m totally adding this small group tour to the northeast coast of Taiwan ($33) to my next itinerary for Taiwan.
+Finally, I’m totally adding this small group tour to the northeast coast of Taiwan ($77) to my next itinerary for Taiwan.

 The Mid-Range Couple Budget

 Several years later, I returned to Taiwan, but this time with my boyfriend in tow.
 My budget had expanded over that time, too, and I was looking to stay in mid-range guesthouses and hotels.
 When it comes to transportation, my boyfriend and I travelled across the island in much the same way as I had as a backpacker, and definitely still ate mostly street food!
 Activity costs were low once more.

 The Cost of Mid-Range Accommodation in Taiwan

 I didn’t stay in hostels while I was travelling in Taiwan this time around, instead opting to stay in the best-rated guesthouses in the country.
 Here’s what the costs looked like for us (this is for the total cost of the room, rather than just my share):

 - Taipei: Old Door Hostel and Bar at $64 per night